asamy/ksm/README.md

 								       is going
 								       to be
 								       "cgcc")
-- `CEXTRA=xxx` - Print something out after compiling a C file.
+- `CEXTRA=arg` - Print something out after compiling a C file.
-- `AEXTRA=xxx` - Print something out after compiling an Assembler file.
+- `AEXTRA=arg` - Print something out after compiling an Assembler file.
-- `LEXTRA=xxx` - Print something out after linking
+- `LEXTRA=arg` - Print something out after linking

 You may need to adjust the windows version you're compiling for, in that case adjust `_WIN32_WINNT` inside the Makefile manually or pass it through